melecouvreur/kidslib-feature-ext/READMEFeatureExt.md

 The Kid Library app is an application built with React, Express, Node, and MySQL and styled with Bootstrap.
 It uses React-Router to enable multiple page navigation and the Google Books API to access book details and information.

-This document covers the original build + the feature extension.
+This document covers the original build  and the feature extension.
 [Here](https://github.com/crwainstock/mvp) you can find the original project documentation!

-Feature extensions this repo covers:
+Feature extensions:

 - User authentication & verification
   - User can create account and login